Marine Fungi: Nature's Hidden Allies in the Fight Against Plastic Pollution

 Researchers are exploring genetic engineering to enhance enzyme efficiency and collaborating with waste management companies on pilot projects.

 A Global Plastic Crisis Demands Bold Solutions.
-Over 14 million tons of plastic enter oceans annually, threatening marine species and human health through microplastic contamination.
+Over 14 million tonnes of plastic enter oceans annually, threatening marine species and human health through microplastic contamination.
 Current cleanup methods, such as ocean skimmers, are costly and have limited scope.
 Fungal bioremediation offers a sustainable, nature-inspired alternative.

 How You Can Support Progress